Jeff88Ho/MLShop/README.md

 # MLShop

-Django website for machine learning resources
+Django website for ML lovers to store and share machine learning resources